 Life Insurance Benefits (For Active Participants Only)

 The Life Insurance Benefit is paid if you die while eligible for benefits as an Active Participant, even if the cause of death is work-related.
 Life Insurance Benefits are provided through an insurance company.
-If you would like a copy of the full terms of the policy, please contact the Benefit Trust Office for a free copy of the Certificate of Insurance.

 Benefit Amount